unicode-org/unilex/PROPERTIES.md

 ## Word frequency

+In [frequency](data/frequency/), we collect data how often each word form appears in a language corpus.

+**File format:** The columns are identified by their headers in the TSV file.
+Additional columns may be added over time.

+* `Form` is the surface form being counted.

-In [frequency](data/frequency/), we collect data how often each word form appears per billion tokens in a language corpus.
-(Our corpora are actually much smaller than a billion tokens, but their size varies a lot depending on the language; so we scale the numbers to a hypothetical total of one billion tokens per language).
-Currently, we use Google’s [Corpus Crawler](https://github.com/googlei18n/corpuscrawler) project to build language corpora.
-We’re computing our word frequencies on these crawled corpora, but we’re open to accepting other contributions.
+* `Frequency` tells how often this form appears per billion tokens.
+Our corpora are actually much smaller, but their size varies a lot depending on the language; so we scale the numbers to a hypothetical total of one billion tokens per language.

+**Source:** Currently, we use Google’s
+[Corpus Crawler](https://github.com/googlei18n/corpuscrawler) project
+to build language corpora.
+We’ve computed our word frequencies on these crawled corpora, but we’re open to accepting other contributions.

 **Noise:** We are just getting started, so there will be some noise in